Pathophysiology

 Imaging: The lung region in which the infiltrates are seen depends on the patient’s position on aspiration.

-• Supine position: superior segment of the right lower lobe (most common site of aspiration)
+- Supine position: posterior segments of the upper lobes and the superior segments of the lower lobes (most common site of aspiration)